PowerClerk Support Center

 Purpose

-This policy aims to provide clear guidelines for bulk email communication within PowerClerk services.
+This policy aims to provide clear guidelines for mass communications within PowerClerk services.
 It defines the difference between spam/marketing emails and transactional emails, ensuring compliance with CAN-SPAM Act (United States) and CASL (Canada) regulations, and email service provider requirements.

 Definitions

 Transactional Emails: These are messages directly related to a transaction or an existing business relationship.
-These are emails sent during normal operational workflow processes or data imports which trigger automated communications.
 Transactional messages contain content that:

 Spam/Marketing Emails: These are promotional messages sent to recipients with the primary purpose of advertising or promoting a commercial product or service.
 They are not transaction-related.